jspm/jspm.org/pages/getting-started.md

 ### Using Other CDN Providers

-Alternatively, we can load Lit from another CDN like UNPKG:
+Alternatively, Lit can be loaded from another CDN like jsdelivr:

 ```
-jspm install --provider unpkg
+jspm install --provider jsdelivr
 ```

 Resulting in: